Sophia-pyt/Sophia-pyt/README.md

-- 👋 Hi, I’m @Sophia-pyt
+- 👋 Hi, I’m @sophia-analyst.
-- 👀 I’m interested in web creation and others
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on web and app development
+- 💞️ I’m looking to collaborate on working on big files and good visualization
 - 📫 How to reach me sophiaalabi37@gmail.com

 <!---